hossain-khan/android-code-with-ai/docs/ADDING_COURSES.md

 answers, such as whether `val` should be preferred over `var`.
 Those questions still require source cross-reference and human review of the explanation.

-Unlike the Go, Rust, TypeScript, and Python courses, the Kotlin course is not yet wired into the [automated content validation](#automated-content-validation-ci), so this Kotlin snippet verification remains a local authoring step for now.
+The Kotlin course is now covered by the [automated content validation](#automated-content-validation-ci), which compiles each runnable snippet with `kotlinc`.
+That CI check confirms snippets *compile*; this local audit is still worthwhile for verifying runtime *behavior* (expected output, collection results, null-safety) and for the coroutine snippets that CI skips because they need `kotlinx.coroutines` on the classpath.
 Do not execute arbitrary learner-provided code; only run trusted course snippets during authoring.

 ## Testing checklist